Abid Raja: 2021

 After the tenth anniversary of the 22 July attacks, Raja criticised Progress Party leader Sylvi Listhaug for her support of former Oslo mayor Fabian Stang's Facebook post where he criticised Labour Party leader Jonas Gahr Støre, and stated that he had made 22 July party politics.
-Raja expressed his support for the Workers' Youth League's uproar against the ring wing extremism behind the attacks.
+Raja expressed his support for the Workers' Youth League's uproar against the right wing extremism behind the attacks.
 He further stated that the Labour Party or Workers' Youth League have driven party politics using the attack as an argument, but rather the contrary and that they have been careful when using it.

 After NRK revealed that photos of female athletes had been circulated in a group on Reddit under sexual purposes in August 2021, Raja told NRK that “it is disgraceful that our female athletes have been sexualised and abused in this way”.
 He also added that the discovery makes it clear why athletes should choose their own clothing.
 He also said he was going to reach out to his other Nordic counterparts to set out a strong front in support of female athletes, in the fight against the leadership of the International Handball Federation.

 At the end of August, Raja issued a congratulations video to 15-year-old Aleksandra Javorac-Bore from Stavanger for receiving the Homofryd prize, after she told Stavanger Aftenblad back in April about her experiences of bullying and harassment due to her sexual orientation.
 Raja expressed he felt touched by her story and expressed that she had his and the Norwegian people's support.

-On 9 September 2021, Raja announced that the aid scheme for the cultural sector would be expanded to last until at least the end of the year.
+On 9 September, Raja announced that the aid scheme for the cultural sector would be expanded to last until at least the end of the year.

 On 24 September, Raja proposed a ban against foreign online game companies, notably Unibet, Betsson and ComeOn.
 Raja mentioned Denmark and France as examples, who also put in a similar ban.
 His proposal received mixed reception, with the Progress Party's Himanshu Gulati who called it “censorship, abuse of power and an attack on the free Internet reminiscent of authoritarian dictatorships”.
 Several representatives from the mentioned companies either expressed they were following Norwegian law and didn't make profit as Raja accused them of.
 He did however receive praise from Norsk Tipping, who saw the proposal as an extension of the government's already proposed new gambling law.

 On 30 September, Raja and his Nordic counterparts issued a joint letter to the International Handball Federation calling for the rules to be changed for women's clothing.
 Raja personally expressed that he hoped the letter would make time for a change against what he described as discrimination and old fashioned.
 The same day he opened the newly constructed Sola Arena in Sola municipality.

+Following the government's defeat in the 2021 parliamentary election, he was succeeded by Anette Trettebergstuen.